 Instrumentation engineers have to study and apply the basic principles, analyze and troubleshoot simple electronic circuits in measurement and control applications.
 To acquire these levels of understanding, the basic knowledge of electronic devices and circuits is essential.
 This Course deals with construction, working principle, applications of electronic components.

-Cours e Outcomes.
-Student should be able to

-CO1 Describe the Fundamentals of Diode

-We want to set the set of the set

-CO2 Select different types of Diodes for given applications.
+CO1 Describe the Fundamentals of Diode CO2 Select different types of Diodes for given applications.
 CO3 Analyze different Biasing circuits (BJT and FET).
 CO4 Explain regulation and its circuits.